Personal income tax

 Want to know the prevailing price of a barrel of oil?
 Check the Alaska Tax Division's home Web page.

 Alaska residents can pay permit and license fees online at no extra cost.
-Starting in April 2014, the Alaska Department of Revenue will expand the service.
-Updates will be posted on the Tax Division's TRMS page as the new service's operational date nears.
+In April 2014, the Alaska Department of Revenue began expanding the service.
+All tax types will be fully implemented at the end of 2016.

 In Alaska, intangible personal property is exempt from taxation.